wazuh/wazuh-documentation/source/cloud-security/amazon/services/supported-services/security-hub.rst

 -  A Firehose stream in Amazon Data Firehose
 -  An event rule in EventBridge

-To send **Security Hub Findings - Custom Action** and **Security Hub Insight Results** events to EventBridge, you need to create a `custom action in Security Hub <https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-cwe-custom-actions.html>`__.
-Please refer to the Security Hub documentation to achieve this.
+To send *Security Hub Findings - Custom Action* and *Security Hub Insight Results* events to EventBridge, create a `custom action in Security Hub <https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-cwe-custom-actions.html>`__.

 EventBridge needs a target such as the Firehose stream.
 It triggers the target when it receives an event matching an event pattern.
 The event pattern is defined in the rule.
 The AWS documentation provides steps on how to configure the rule.